-1. use its prerogatives under the Euratom Treaty to facilitate diversification of nuclear materials, nuclear fuel cycle services supply (conversion, enrichment, and fuel fabrication) and fuel design in medium and long term, as stressed and detailed in ESA's recommendations of its annual report 2021;

-2. facilitate emergence of alternative sources of nuclear materials, nuclear fuel cycle services and fuel design where such sources are presently not available, in particular for VVER reactors.
+- 1. use its prerogatives under the Euratom Treaty to facilitate diversification of nuclear materials, nuclear fuel cycle services supply (notably conversion, enrichment, and fuel fabrication) and fuel design in the medium and long term, as stressed in ESA's recommendations in its annual reports; - 2. facilitate emergence of alternative sources of nuclear materials, nuclear fuel cycle services and fuel design where such sources are presently not available, in particular for VVER reactors; - 3. monitor the potential development of the Small Modular Reactors (SMR) / Advanced Modular Reactors (AMR) technology, explore its implications on future demand for nuclear materials and related services and anticipate the impact on ESA activities.

-When exercising these tasks, ESA will stay in close communication with the European Commission services and the Advisory Committee and its subcommittees/working groups.
+When exercising these tasks, ESA will stay in close communication with the European Commission services and the Advisory Committee and its working groups.